 Deciding where to stay on the Big Island for your first visit is going to be the decision that impacts your trip the most.
-It is one to spend some time considering and researching.
+Accordingly, it is the one you should spend the most time considering and researching.

 The crucial factors in choosing the best area to stay will always be budget, walkability, drivability, climate, safety, and proximity to the key attractions.

-By the end of this Big Island of Hawaii travel guide, you will have all of the information and key insights for each of these factors that will allow you to decide where to stay on the Big Island for the ultimate vacation.
+By the end of this guide, you will have all of the information and key insights for each of these factors that will allow you to decide where to stay on the Big Island for your perfect vacation.

 Disclosure: In order to keep providing you with free content, this post likely contains affiliate links.
 If you make a booking or purchase through one of these links we earn a small commission at no extra cost to you.
 So a HUGE thank you to you if you click one of these links 🙂

 🏝 Best Areas to Stay on the Big Island

 All Hawaiian islands have a wet side and a dry side as a result of the looming volcanoes which created them.

 The sudden elevation gain of the volcanoes creates unique weather systems.
 Not only do they shelter one side of the island from wind, but they also create a microclimate as that wind is forced upward.
 As the wind gains altitude, it rapidly cools creating a new weather system.